sara-huang-hart/driver-drowsiness-detection/README.md

 - Dropout
 - Batch Normalization
 - Early Stopping
-- A combination of the algorithms
+- A combination of the algorithms and techniques